Bombay Hospital Horror: Deceased's family alleges negligence by authorities

-A day after an HIV+ patient of Bombay Hospital violently killed 75-year-old cancer patient Lilabihari Thakur, his grieving family plans to file an FIR against the hospital, alleging that the authorities turned a blind eye to the man’s aggressive, erratic demeanour
+A day after HIV+ patient killed 75-year-old cancer patient Lilabihari Thakur, grieving family plans to file FIR against the hospital, alleging authorities turned a blind eye to the man’s erratic demeanour

 A day after an HIV positive patient went on a rampage in the Bombay Hospital premises and bludgeoned 75-year-old Lilabihari Thakur to death with an intravenous (IV) stand, the man’s grieving family expressed outrage over the incident and insisted that his death could have been prevented, had the hospital staff paid attention to the patient’s behaviour, which they claimed had been aggressive and abnormal since he was admitted to hospital.